Explicit trust establishment mechanism for MicroCloud

 Abstract

-Allow all members of a MicroCloud to securely join the cluster.
-Grant both the joining member and cluster the possibility to verify its peer
+Allow all members of a MicroCloud to explicitly establish trust so they can securely join the cluster.
+Grant both the joining member and the cluster the possibility to verify its peer

 and do not transfer critical information like API secrets across the network.